 Volunteer Resources – Find a volunteer opportunity through your local volunteer center listed under the volunteer section!
 Volunteer Managers are a vital component to volunteers having a quality experience and ensuring impact within a community.
 Serve Indiana serves as a resource for volunteer managers to share best practices, resources, and knowledge.

-Disaster preparedness and volunteer and donations management is guided by the Federal Emergency Management Agency (FEMA) and the Indiana Department of Homeland Security (IDHS).
+Disaster preparedness and volunteer and donations management- Guided by the Federal Emergency Management Agency (FEMA) and the Indiana Department of Homeland Security (IDHS).
 Serve Indiana offers support in addressing needs under Emergency Service Function 14 (ESF 14) – Long-Term Recovery.
 Serve Indiana also works with the network of disaster service organizations known as Indiana Voluntary Organizations Active in Disaster (VOAD) and their local counterparts known as Community Organizations Active in Disaster (COADs) to increase Indiana communities’ ability to mitigate, prepare for, respond to, and recover from disasters.